Sector Mean Reversion on Canadian Stocks (TSX): 11.17% CAGR, +5.91% vs TSX Composite

 2009: The biggest year

-2009 was +82.98% vs SPY's +24.73%, a 58-point gap.
+2009 was +73.46% vs TSX's +28.51%, a 45-point gap.
 After the financial crisis, the strategy had loaded up on commodity and resource sectors that were destroyed in the crash.
 When commodity prices recovered alongside global growth expectations in 2009, the bounce was violent.

 This is the same playbook as 2003: buy what was obliterated, wait for the recovery.
 On a resource-heavy exchange, the strategy's best years are almost always commodity recoveries.

-The reason: the strategy was positioned in beaten-down commodity sectors during a year when markets globally were rewarding growth and momentum.
-The US was posting its strongest gains of the post-crisis recovery.
-Canadian resource stocks, already underperforming through 2012, kept falling.
+The reason: the strategy was positioned in beaten-down commodity sectors during a year when markets were rewarding growth and momentum.
+Canadian resource stocks — already underperforming through 2012 — kept falling.
 The backward-looking signal kept buying them.
-The gap between what the strategy held and what the market was rewarding was as wide as it gets.
+The gap between what the strategy held and what the market rewarded was wide.

 2015: Oil collapses